High-Dimensional Inference for Cluster-Based Graphical Models: Estimation in the Cluster-Average Graph

 For the remaining two claims, we can rewrite

 by the block matrix inverse formula.
 Using Lemma \ref{lem:pd_matrix_diag}, it follows that $||\wb^*_t||_2 \leq \lmin{\bOmegaS} \max_t \EssS{t}{t}$.
 Then we can see that

 By using Lemma \ref{lem:group_av_S_consistency}, (i) is bounded with high probability.
-Similar to the the proof of Theorem 1 in \cite{Cai11a}, we can show that $(ii)\leq C_2\sqrt{\frac{\log (K\vee n)}{n}}$, with probability at least $1 - \frac{C}{(K\vee n)^3}$.
+Following the same step as in the proof of (a), we have that $(ii)\leq C_2\sqrt{\frac{\log (K\vee n)}{n}}$, with probability at least $1 - \frac{C}{(K\vee n)^3}$.
 Part (c) is the same as the term (ii), concluding the proof. \end{proof}